Asu1tty/Asu1tty.github.io/themes/hugo-theme-reimu/README.en.md

 ##### Header / Sidebar Icons

 The `menu` configuration structure changed in v0.1.0, allowing users to customize icons.
 When icon is empty, it defaults to using the Taichi icon.
 You can fill in a hexadecimal number to customize the icon, supporting both FontAwesome and icon font.

+v0.10.2 icon supports image path, such as `/avatar/avatar.webp`.

 ```yaml
 menu: